RedisGrafana/RedisGrafana/docs/quickstart.md

 ## Learn more

-Please look at [Learn More](learn-more.md) page to read recent blog posts and view presentations from conferences.
+Please look at [Learn More](learn-more.md) page to read recent blog posts and view video presentations from the conferences.